simonepri/kdf-salt/readme.md

 <a name="gensalt"></a>

 ### gensalt(length) ⇒ <code>Promise.&lt;Buffer&gt;</code>
-Generates a cryptographically secure random string for use as a password salt using Node's built-in crypto.randomBytes().
+Generates a cryptographically secure random string to be used as a password salt , using Node's built-in crypto.randomBytes() function.

 **Kind**: global function
 **Returns**: <code>Promise.&lt;Buffer&gt;</code> - The salt as a Buffer.